qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-haystack.md

   - Vector Database
 ---

-**Qdrant Hybrid Cloud and Haystack by deepset: A Winning Combination for Enterprise-Scale RAG**

 We’re excited to share that Qdrant and Haystack are continuing to expand their seamless integration to the new Qdrant Hybrid Cloud offering, allowing developers to deploy a managed vector database in their own environment of choice.
 Earlier this year, both Qdrant and Haystack, started to address their user’s growing need for production-ready retrieval-augmented-generation (RAG) deployments.
 The ability to build and deploy AI apps anywhere now allows for complete data sovereignty and control.
 This gives large enterprise customers the peace of mind they need before they expand AI functionalities throughout their operations.

 With a highly customizable framework like Haystack, implementing vector search becomes incredibly simple.
 Qdrant's new Qdrant Hybrid Cloud offering and its Kubernetes-native design supports customers all the way from a simple prototype setup to a production scenario on any hosting platform.
 Users can attach AI functionalities to their existing in-house software by creating custom integration components.
 Don’t forget, both products are open-source and highly modular!

 With Haystack and Qdrant Hybrid Cloud, the path to production has never been clearer.
 The elaborate integration of Qdrant as a Document Store simplifies the deployment of Haystack-based AI applications in any production-grade environment.
 Coupled with Qdrant’s Hybrid Cloud offering, your application can be deployed anyplace, on your own terms.

-“We hope that with Haystack 2.0 and our growing partnerships such as what we have here with Qdrant Hybrid Cloud, engineers are able to build AI systems with full autonomy.
-Both in how their pipelines are designed, and how their data are managed.”
-Tuana Çelik, Developer Relations Lead, deepset.
+>*“We hope that with Haystack 2.0 and our growing partnerships such as what we have here with Qdrant Hybrid Cloud, engineers are able to build AI systems with full autonomy.
+Both in how their pipelines are designed, and how their data are managed.”* Tuana Çelik, Developer Relations Lead, deepset.

-**Simplifying RAG Deployment: Qdrant Hybrid Cloud and Haystack 2.0 Integration**
+#### Simplifying RAG Deployment: Qdrant Hybrid Cloud and Haystack 2.0 Integration

 Building apps with Qdrant Hybrid Cloud and deepset’s framework has become even simpler with Haystack 2.0.
 Both products are completely optimized for RAG in production scenarios.
 Here are some key advantages: